 What’s Your Exit Strategy – From Restoration to Operation Peter Walker, Canal & River Trust

 So – your restoration is progressing well and you’re now thinking of connecting it up to the national waterway network and moving from restoration mode to operation mode.
 You may be considering some form of working relationship with Canal & River Trust.
 In this workshop Peter will run through some key considerations when deciding on your preferred option, including how to formally connect to the Trust’s network, the Trust’s view on acquiring restored waterways, technical and operational requirements including boat licensing and enforcement, plus things to consider should you wish to own and manage your restored waterway.

-Engaging your local council and MP & getting them on board with your project.
+Engaging your local council and MP & getting them on board with your project *FULL.
 Alison Smedley, Campaigns & Public Affairs Manager, IWA